Work with the GitHub Workflow

 Create a Branch

 Branching is a key concept within Git.
 Everything in Git lives on a branch.
-By default, the production version of your project lives in the master branch.
+By default, the production version of your project lives in the main branch.

 As you make changes to the files within the project, commit them to your feature branch.